 The motion to dismiss deals specifically with the Gardnerville murder charges, not those in Reno.
 Burglary charges are also included.
 The request asks that his confession to the Douglas County murder charges be thrown out.

 Martinez-Guzman has pleaded not guilty to murdering four people in Reno and Gardnerville in January, as well as burglary and possession of stolen weapons.

-At an arraignment in Washoe District Court March 19, 2019, Martinez-Guzman was given a trial date of April 6, 2020.
+At arraignment, Martinez-Guzman was given a trial date of April 6, 2020.
 His attorney, Washoe County Public Defender John Arrascada, and prosecutors, Washoe District Attorney Chris Hicks and Douglas County DA Mark Jackson, say trial and penalty could take up to eight weeks.